Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 No-Code Setup

-Formo provides autocapture for common Web3 events: wallet connects, disconnects, transaction attempts, successful swaps, failed transactions.
+Formo provides autocapture for common DeFi events: wallet connects, disconnects, transaction attempts, successful swaps, failed transactions.
 You do not need to manually instrument every event.
-Most teams are generating insights within hours of signing up.
+Most teams are generating insights within an hour of signing up.

 When to Choose Each Platform